r03ert0/meshgeometry/README.md

 Mesh geometry tools.
 Several commands can be chained together, with the same operation appearing many times in the same command line.
 They are processed sequentially.

+Compiling:
+  bash compile.sh

+In Linux, you may need to install the freeglut3 and libmesa libraries first: apt-get update apt install freeglut3-dev apt install mesa-common-dev

 I/O commands         |Description
 ---------------------|----------------
 -iformat format_name |Force input format (needs to precede imesh)